Challenges & Changes in Organization Management due to COVID-19 [Updated 2021]

 Effective change management strategies for leaders during Covid-19

-However, it is advisable to implement strategies that can be reinforced quickly and at every level.
+It is advisable to implement suggested change management strategies quickly and at every level.

 1Having a clear vision and communicating the same